 I understand why some are reluctant to ask; they fear it makes them seem pushy.
 In fact, just the opposite.
 It makes you look like a leader.
 Rather than thinking less of you, people will think more of you when you ask for their help.
 And when they agree, they’ve invested in your success.
 And that may be the ultimate stage of a relationship.

 Chris Matthews, the television commentator, wrote not long ago that this was something John F. Kennedy learned early in his political career: You have to ask.
 Matthews says it’s what has been missing from President Obama’s administration.
 Yes, he raised enormous hopes (and donations) among his followers in 2008.
 But once in office Obama didn’t ask them to do anything other than cheer for him.
 (Unlike, say, the Tea Party, which has continuously asked its followers to do things in opposition to President Obama.)
 “There are certain basics to becoming a leader,” Matthews wrote in an essay for Time magazine.
 “The first is asking people to follow you.
 Kennedy asked.
 Obama used people to get elected.”
-As an Obama supporter, Matthews added, “He needs to start asking.”
+Matthews supports Obama, but, he adds, “He needs to start asking.”

 So do you.
 If you want to create loyalty, which is the deepest level of relationship you can have in public or private life, you need to ask people to do things for you.
 But first, be prepared to spend time with people who aren’t much like you.
 And be quick to help them with their projects.

 Photo by United Way of Greater St. Louis licensed under Creative Commons.